alyssaxuu/screenity/README.md

 - Thanks to [HelpKit](https://www.helpkit.so/) for sponsoring this project by hosting the [Screenity Help Center](https://help.screenity.io/).
 - Thanks to [Mei Xuan](https://www.behance.net/meixuanloo) for helping with the Chinese translation of the extension.

 If you need any help, or want to become a Screenity expert, you can browse articles and guides in the [help center](https://help.screenity.io).
-You can also send any feedback or ideas in this [form](https://tally.so/r/3ElpXq), or contact through [this page](https://help.screenity.io/contact)
+You can also submit any feedback or ideas in this [form](https://tally.so/r/3ElpXq), or contact through [this page](https://help.screenity.io/contact)

 Feel free to reach out to me through email at hi@alyssax.com or [on Twitter](https://twitter.com/alyssaxuu) if you have any questions or feedback!
 Hope you find this useful 💜